phillbush/xfiles/README.md

 The context command is called with the paths to the selected files as arguments.
-If not specified with the `XFILES_CONTEXTCMD` environment varible, nothing is used.
+If not specified with the `XFILES_CONTEXTCMD` environment variable, nothing is used.
 I recommend you to use [xmenu] or [pmenu].

 [xmenu]: https://github.com/phillbush/xmenu
 [pmenu]: https://github.com/phillbush/pmenu